Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-GitHub-Actions.md

 - Modify the following values in [amba-sample-workflow.yml](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/examples/sample-workflow.yml):
   - Change _Location: "norwayeast"_, to your preferred Azure region
-  - Change _ManagementGroupPrefix: "alz"_, to the pseudo root management group id parenting the identity, management and connectivity management groups
+  - Change _ManagementGroupPrefix: "alz"_, to the pseudo root management group ID parenting the identity, management and connectivity management groups
 - Save the customized [amba-sample-workflow.yml](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/examples/sample-workflow.yml) in the _**.github/workflow**_ folder

   {{< hint type=important >}}
-  The file name <ins>_**must perfectly**_</ins> match the name at line **1** of the sample file.
-You can eventually replace spaces with **-**
+  The file name <ins>_**must** perfectly </ins> match the name at line **1** of the sample file.
+You may eventually replace spaces with **-**
   {{< /hint >}}

   ![Workflow file name](../../../media/WorkflowFileName.png)

   ![Workflow saved](../../../media/WorkflowSaved.png)

-  More information about workflow is available in the GitHub documentation at [Creating starter workflows for your organization](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization)
+  For additional details on workflows, refer to the GitHub documentation: [Creating starter workflows for your organization](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization)

-- Go to GitHub actions and run the action _**Deploy AMBA**_
+- Visit GitHub actions and run the action _**Deploy AMBA**_

   ![Deploy AMBA action](../../../media/DeployAmbaAction.png)

 {{< hint type=important >}}
-Above-mentioned "ManagementGroupPrefix" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "parPolicyPseudoRootMgmtGroup" parameter, as set previously within the parameter files.
+The value of the "ManagementGroupPrefix" variable, referred to as the "pseudo root management group ID," must match the value of the "parPolicyPseudoRootMgmtGroup" parameter set earlier in the parameter files.

-The location variable refers to the deployment location.
-Deploying to multiple regions is not necessary as the definitions and assignments are scoped to a management group and are not region-specific.
+The `Location` variable specifies the deployment region.
+It is not required to deploy to multiple regions since the definitions and assignments are scoped to a management group and are not region-specific.
 {{< /hint >}}

 ## Next steps